unhcr/dataviz-styleguide/README.md

 http-server
 ```

 Navigate to http://localhost:8080 to view the site.
+Be sure to open the Chrome developer tools and make sure the cache is disabled (in the Network tab).
+Otherwise you may be loading old versions of files via browser cache, and not see the latest updates.

 ## Making a Pull Request